jiehoes/lvtofossa/README.md

 ### v1.0.2

-Install an SSL certificate for the local server using MKCERT to run the HTTPS protocol.
+install an SSL certificate for the local server using MKCERT to run the HTTPS protocol.

-To redirect http to https page, please edit .conf file:
+to redirect http to https page, please edit .conf file:

     $ sudo nano /etc/apache2/sites-enabled/lvtofossa-laravel8-01.vagrant.conf